melekes/homeonrails.com/content/post/2020-05-07-rough-notes-1-lazy-ledger.md

 > "We also assume that there is a maximum network delay Y"

-LazyLedger assumes a synchronous gossiping network for both liveness and safety.
+Celestia assumes a synchronous gossiping network for both liveness and safety.

 ## On Security